scottgriffinm/disagree/README.md

 # Disagree

-The goal of this platform is to get more people to understand more perspectives through 1-on-1 disagreements.
-No audience, no identity, just ideas and connection.
+A real-time voice and text debate platform built with React and Express.

-You can do whatever you want with this code 🧙‍.
+You can do whatever you want with this code 🦅.

 Made by Scott Griffin
 scottgriffinm@gmail.com

-12 10 24